Charlotte’s Web Novel Study Unit with Printable Activities

 • Point of View

-• Visualizing using sensory language
+• Visualizing with sensory language

 • Making inferences

-• Analyzing Text-to-self Connections
+• Text-to-self Connections

-• Vocabulary analysis & context clues
+• Vocabulary & context clues

 • Cause and effect